vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 Let `expected_f` be the maximum number of Ethereum events forwarded by any Validator given above conditions (i.e. the best validator defines the expectation), and `f` be the number of blocks a given validator has forwarded.
 If `expected_f` equals zero, then all scores are set to 1.
 Let `low_volume_correction` be `abs(3-expected_f)`.

 [Comment: expected_f is not calculated using statistics, as that would mean that an issue with the Ethereum chain would cause punishment for the validators.
-A more precise estiimate (all validators coiunting what all others should forward) is also possilbe, but unnecessarily complex).
+A more precise estimate (all validators counting what all others should forward) is also possible, but unnecessarily complex).

 Else, validator_ethereum_performance = `(min((f+low_volume_correction)/(expected_f)*1.1, 1)))`,